Wanderer Puppchen: Name

 The small car quickly became known, affectionately, as the Puppchen ('little doll'), presumably derived from a 1912 operetta by Jean Gilbert.
 Nevertheless, its more conventional name was Wanderer W1 5/12 PS.
 "W1" reflected the fact that it was the first volume motor car offered by the Winklhofer & Jaenicke company who had adopted the brand name Wanderer (English equivalents might be "Rambler" or "Rover") for their motor vehicles in 1911.
 "5" was the fiscal horsepower rating, based on the engine capacity, and "12" was the actual horsepower claimed.
 During the ensuing years the Puppchen progressed through the W2, W3 and W4 models to the Wanderer W8, now with an actual claimed power output of 20 PS.

 The Wanderer models W5, W6 and W7 were slightly larger cars which did not attract the Puppchen soubriquet.

-The engine
+Engine

 As launched, the first W1 model had a four-cylinder four-stroke engine of 1,147 cc offering 12 PS.
 The W2 version introduced in 1913 had its engine size increased to 1,222 cc and power output boosted to 15 PS.
 A year later the W3 featured a 1,286 cc engine.
 After the war, in 1919, the firm increased advertised power in what was now their W4 model to 17 PS, the engine being now an ohv 1,306 cc unit.
 The W4 continued to be offered till 1925.
 The final Puppchen W8, introduced in 1925 and withdrawn a year later, retained the 1,306 cc engine capacity, but with claimed power now raised to 20 PS.